Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-5.md

 	</figcaption>
 </figure>

-### Polyfills

-The core and enhanced experience cover an all or nothing approach.
-In some cases two browsers which receive the enhanced experience may not offer the same set of JavaScript features.
-In these cases [polyfill.io](https://polyfill.io/) may be used to add missing or broken JavaScript features to browsers we need to support ([Financial Times browser support policy](https://docs.google.com/document/d/1z6kecy_o9qHYIznTmqQ-IJqre72jhfd0nVa4JMsS7Q4/)).

-For example IE11 does not have the `Array.from` method, but support may be added with [polyfill.io](https://polyfill.io/).
-Any feature [polyfill.io](https://polyfill.io/) provides may be used by components but must be [specified as a required feature in origami.json](/specification/v1/manifest/#browserfeatures).
-Listing features in `origami.json` means users can find out what polyfills they need to include in their project, and also allows the `obt dev` command to include polyfills in the demo.

-See the [Feature Stability And Polyfills section of the component specification](/specification/v1/components/javascript/#feature-stability-and-polyfills) for more details.

-## Part Six: Testing
+## Part Six: Storybook

 In part five we learnt how to make our component interactive with JavaScript, covering:
-- JavaScript initialisation using the `init` method, or automatically for Origami Build Service users.
+- JavaScript initialisation using the `init` method.
 - JavaScript configuration using the `init` argument or namespaced data attributes.
 - How to update the <abbr title="Document Object Model">DOM</abbr> with component JavaScript.
-- How to handle missing JavaScript features, or no JavaScript at all, to meet Financial Times browser support requirements.
+- How to handle no JavaScript at all, to meet Financial Times browser support requirements.

-In part six we'll look at testing our component.
+In part six we'll look at writing storybook templates for our component.
 [Continue to part six](/documentation/tutorials/create-a-new-component-part-6).